Pitlochry railway station

 Pitlochry railway station is a railway station serving the town of Pitlochry in Perth and Kinross, Scotland.
-It is managed by ScotRail and is located on the Highland main line, 28 mi 21 chain from Perth, between Dunkeld & Birnham and Blair Atholl.
+It is managed by ScotRail and is located on the Highland main line, 28 mi 21 chain from Perth, between Dunkeld & Birnam and Blair Atholl.

 History

 The station is situated on the former Inverness and Perth Junction Railway (I&PJR) and was opened along with the line in 1863.
 In 1865, The I&PJR amalgamated with other railways to create the Highland Railway.

+In 1897 the building on the north-bound platform was replaced with a more substantial building to the designs of the Engineer in Chief to the Highland Railway, William Roberts.
+The main block on the south-bound platform received an addition in order to extend the booking office and the stationmaster’s rooms.

 Facilities

 There are waiting rooms on both platforms, benches and help points on both platforms, with a small car park, ticket office and toilets available on platform 1.
 Access to both platforms is step-free (from the car park for platform 1 and a drop-off point for platform 2), but the only way of crossing over is via the footbridge.
-As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.
+There is a staffed ticket office open throughout the day, however, there are no self-service ticket machines.